All Episodes

 At the end of the day, we know who Rush is.

-We don't define Rush Limbaugh's career.
+They don't define Rush Limbaugh's career.

-They don't need they never understood conservatism ever.
+They never understood conservatism ever.

 They don't want to.

-All they know is smear lies, slander, besmirchment, attack, attack, attack, attack, attack.
+All they know is smear, lies, slander, besmirchment, attack, attack, attack, attack, attack.

-And we know the real Rush Limbaugh, the the patriot, a person that loved God, family, and country.
+And we know the real Rush Limbaugh, the patriot, a person that loved God, family, and country.

 So I'm ignoring that noise.

-Um, I want to take a lot of your calls.
+I want to take a lot of your calls.

-We're gonna start with our dear friend Don in Lake Ron Concama, uh, who I know love Rush all these years, and we've been friends for many years too.
+We're going to start with our dear friend Don in Lake Ron Concama, who I know loved Rush all these years.

 Very much so.

-I had been to a couple of his fundraisers from the city and uh when I heard his swipe Catherine's voice come over the radio and announce his passing.
+And when I heard his wife, Catherine's voice come over the radio and announce his passing, I was numb.

 His drive to keep pushing forward.